toidiu/toidiu.github.io/content/blog/2024_05_30_the_role_of_asn1_in_cryptography.md

       - `X.509`: format for encoding digital certificates
 4. `der` is just the raw bytes of the ans1 object
 5. `pem` is the base64 representation of the der bytes

+I hope this example illustrates how a "private key" ends up into a "priv.pem" file that you often see in cryptographic contexts.
+The "priv.pem" file could then then be given to your application, which could reconstuct the key and use it to securely communicate with a database.

 ### Conclusion